-- After completing the tutorial and test, print the Certificate of Completion and submit it to Human Resources Management.
-HRM will file the certificate in your official personnel file.
+- For employees, after completing the tutorial and test, print the Certificate of Completion and submit it to Human Resources Management who will file it in your official personnel file.

 - A FERPA Certificate of Completion must be renewed every two years.
 If an applicant does not have a certificate or if the certificate has expired, the request for access to students records, or any other administrative system, will not be processed until a new certificate is issued.

-- Access to advicement or additional access requires the faculty to Complete a Student Administration Account Request form.
+- Access to advisement or additional access requires the faculty to complete a Student Administration Account Request form.

 Everyone who has a MyCalStateLA ID account is required to complete a FERPA training.
 Depending on who you are, you will access FERPA training differently.

 - For Cal State LA faculty, student assistants, and staff (state & UAS), you will complete the FERPA training through CSU Learn.
 To access CSU Learn, log on to the MyCalStateLA Portal at https://my.calstatela.edu and click on the CSU Learn link under the QuickLaunch menu on the left.
 In CSU Learn, click on Assigned Learning, then click on Data Security and FERPA to begin your training.